TelecomParistoc/WalkingDriver/README.md

 ### AX12 driver ###

 The AX12 driver provides functions to control the AX12 through Raspberry Pi serial port (on the GPIO header).
+Most of the AX12 features can be controlled via easy-to-use functions, including move to a given position and calling a callback upon completion.
+A CLI also gives access to the whole AX12 memory (see below).

 To use these functions, include the headers :
 ```c